OYDVATTeam/OYDVAT/README.md

 # OYDVAT
 Welcome to OYDVAT, a place to stop dangerous videos on YouTube from loading, OYDVAT stands for Official YouTube Dangerous Videos Abbreviation Tool
 # INFO: OYDVAT 0.04 will be coded in C and wont be posted on Releases section.
-Python will be unnecessary soon
+Python will be unnecessary soon.
+C version is untested and might contain bugs, so stay on OYDVAT 0.03 for now...

 # Requirements
 1. Python (SOON UNNECESSARY),